1999 Ryder Cup: Sunday's singles matches

 The Americans had won the first six matches of the day.
 Pádraig Harrington got the Europeans their first point of the day when his opponent Mark O'Meara could not escape a bunker at the final hole.
 Steve Pate answered by defeating Miguel Ángel Jiménez.
 The biggest European win came from the anchor match, with Paul Lawrie winning three of the first eight holes against Jeff Maggert, and going on to win 4 & 3.
 However, Sergio García lost by the same margin to Jim Furyk, his first loss of the week.
 Both Parnevik and García lost by large margins in singles after going undefeated in team play.

 The Americans now led 14–12, with two matches on the course.
 The U.S. now needed just half a point to win, while Europe needed two points to retain the cup in a tie situation.
 The remaining matches pitted Colin Montgomerie against Payne Stewart, and José María Olazábal against Justin Leonard.
 Montgomerie and Stewart had gone back and forth for much of the front nine, with both players making several long putts.
 Montgomerie then won the 12th to move 2 up.
 Stewart won the 14th, while both players found trouble at 15, and both faced lengthy par putts.
 Montgomerie missed from 15 feet, while Stewart holed from 35 feet to square the match with three holes to play.
 Stewart's excited fist pump has been used on many Ryder Cup promotional materials, including NBC's telecast opens, since his death a month later.

 Meanwhile, the other match appeared to be a blowout with Olazábal leading Leonard 4 up with just seven holes to play.
-However, the Spaniard played the next three holes in 5-6-5, losing all three, to drop his lead to one hole.
+However, the Spaniard played the next three holes in 5–6–5, losing all three, to drop his lead to one hole.
 Leonard then sunk a 40-foot putt at the 15th to square the match, a scene very similar to Stewart's putt at the same green.
 At the 17th, Leonard had another 40 footer for birdie, with Olazábal about 15 feet closer.
 Leonard holed the unlikely birdie, sending the American team into a frenzy.
 The team, their wives and NBC cameramen all ran onto the green to hug Leonard, with the cameramen allegedly stepping in Olazábal's line which is considered a breach of golf etiquette.
 Eventually order was restored, and Olazábal had a 25-foot putt to keep Europe's hope alive.
 He missed the putt which gave Leonard a 1 up lead with 1 hole to play.
 This guaranteed the U.S. the half-point they needed to win the Ryder Cup and complete the improbable comeback.
 Olazábal managed to win the 18th hole with a birdie and the match was halved.

-With the crowd in a frenzy, the marshals unable to keep order, and the result already decided, Stewart conceded the putt Montgomerie had to win on the 18th, in a gesture of sportsmanship for the abuse Montgomerie in particular had suffered throughout.
-This made the final score 14–13 officially.
+With the crowd in a frenzy and the result already decided, Stewart conceded the putt Montgomerie had to win on the 18th, in a gesture of sportsmanship to Montgomerie.
+This made the final score 14–13 officially with the United States winning.